loncark/DesignerAppFrontend/README.md

 5. Some components are named differently in different primevue versions (calendar -> datepicker, dropdown -> select)
 6. Dropdowns can take simple arrays, not necessarily arrays of objects with the optionLabel gymnastics
+7. How to add google font: insert link tag in index.html and make a class that google gives you in embed code